 The interpretation of God’s word and the word of God’s messengers is one area where imperfection can occur.
 That makes it tricky for very literally based religions.
 Within that arena of the written word, there has always been room during transcription and translation for personal bias, ego and peer pressure to influence the end result.
 Remember, it was humans doing that work and you know what they say about many collaborative efforts – the group starts out trying for a horse and ends up with a camel.

 Although this Blog post is not meant to dissuade anyone from being a member of a religious group I’m pointing out the obvious: sometimes the focus of simply worshiping God becomes overshadowed by the demands to practically deify the institution in charge.
 Coming together with like-minded souls to glorify the Almighty is wonderful and provides benefits in building community, doing good deeds in God's name and raising prayers in a collective voice to magnify their effect.
 It's true that we don’t have enough of community in our overall society today so gathering together is good, yet, it’s smart to remember that holding any church, temple or religious sect is not anywhere near equal to the purpose for which that organization was founded.

 We have all seen how imperfect institutions can be.
 In the last few decades have crumbled before us, religious institutions and their leaders are not without inclusion.
 There have been sex scandals within these institutions involving rape, abuse and child trafficking throughout the world.
-The most visible of late have been those surrounding the Catholic Church but less we forget other other religious leaders getting caught with their metaphorical and literal pants down.
+The most visible of late have been those surrounding the Catholic Church but lest we forget other religious leaders also getting caught with their metaphorical and literal pants down.
 Buddhism, Hinduism, and Protestant leaders including the Episcopal, Baptist and Mormon churches; televangelists such as Jim and Tammy Faye Baker, James Falwell and Jimmy Lee Swaggart representing a variety of Christian religions were also in the headlines over the last three decades.